ambitiousbird/langgao/README.md

 # Langgao
 Visit the live website at www.langgao.info.

 This is a remake of the previous langgao.info website with Angular 8 and Angular Materials.
 This version aims to reduce redundant code and promote code reuse while also boost performace.

 The project is 100% jQuery Free!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.

+## 2.0.0 (10-07-2020)

+Features:

+  - move large chunk of text into json files and reduce template file size with Angular directives
+  - update resume
+  - update not found page: change design and add timer and auto-redirection

+Fix:

+  - responsiveness issue of the projects page
+  - scrolling issue on the carousel in projects page when in mobile mode

 ## Development server